velerofinance/auction-keeper/README.md

 same underlying token (WETH).
 Regardless of whether a keeper is configured for `--clip` or `--flip`, the keeper will choose the appropriate collateral liquidation contract for the specified `--ilk` and addresses configured in `pymaker`.

 Configure `--from-block` to the block where MCD was deployed.
-One way to find this is to look at the `MCD_DAI` contract of the deployment you are using and determine the block in which it was deployed.
+One way to find this is to look at the `MCD_USDV` contract of the deployment you are using and determine the block in which it was deployed.

 ![example list of keepers](README-keeper-config-example.png)